 The Zhang Estate is located at Tuanshan, around 15 km from Jianshui.
 This seemingly timeless village is an interweaving lattice of avenues that hide the stunning former residences of merchants, who made their money in the salt trade.
 These houses are interspersed with the more common ochre houses of the village, which are often left unoccupied.
 The Zhang Estate, with its square courtyards, sculpted doors and richly decorated friezes is the best example of such a house.

-Before returning to Jianshui, we will visit the Twin Dragon Bridge, taking its name from the two rivers which weave like a dragon dragon-like through its 17 arches.
+Before returning to Jianshui, visit the Twin Dragon Bridge, taking its name from the two rivers which weave like a dragon through its 17 arches.
 It is one of the oldest bridges in all of China, and is a wonderful piece of stonework.
-After this stop, we will head back to the hotel.
+After this stop, head back to the hotel.